Hemanthias

-Hemanthias is a genus of colourful marine ray-finned fish in the subfamily Anthiinae, part of the family Serranidae, the groupers and sea basses.
+Hemanthias is a genus of colourful marine ray-finned fish in the family Anthiadidae.
 They are found at rocky reefs at depths of 20–610 m in the tropical and subtropical East Pacific and West Atlantic.

 They are red, pink and yellow, and reach 25–50 cm in length depending on the species.

 Species

 Based on FishBase, the following species are included in Hemanthias: